How To Create A Phishing Email In 7 Steps

 Step 4.
 Embedding The Payload

 Cybercriminals often use disguised hyperlinks to trick victims into clicking on malicious phishing websites.
 To do this, you’ll need to create phishing links that closely resemble the legitimate service's domain.
 This could involve the use of lookalike domains, sub-domains, and even complex URL query string structures that obfuscate the actual domain in use.
-Additionally, attachments, such as PDFs or Office documents, can be used to exploit vulnerabilities or encourage victims to enable macros which can then facilitate code execution on their device.
+Additionally, attachments, such as PDFs or Office documents, can be used to exploit vulnerabilities or encourage victims to enable macros, which can then facilitate code execution on their device.

 Step 5.
 Selecting An Email Provider

 You’ll need to choose an email provider that suits your needs and allows you to send without interruption.
-Now if you’re performing highly targeted spear-phishing to a small number of victims, you can likely use a provider like Gmail or Yahoo.
+Now, if you’re performing highly targeted spear-phishing on a small number of victims, you can likely use a provider like Gmail or Yahoo.
 However, if you’re conducting larger campaigns, such as targeting an entire organization, you’ll need more control over the email infrastructure to improve deliverability.
 Additional factors that may also be considered include ease of use, customization options, and the likelihood of the provider banning you from using their service.

 Step 6.
 Purchasing A Phishing Domain

 You’ll need to register a domain name that closely resembles the impersonated service's domain.
 A variety of domain registrars can be used for this, such as AWS Route53, GoDaddy, and much more.
-These providers will outline domain availability and even provide recommendations and domains that are available which closely resemble the service provider’s domain.
+These providers will outline domain availability and even provide recommendations and domains that are available that closely resemble the service provider’s domain.

 Step 7.
 Configuring The Phishing Infrastructure